SLOPE SOARING SITES OF SOUTHERN ENGLAND

 There might be a smidgeon of lift here, what do you think?

-The cliffs work best in south winds, although southeast through to southwest will also work.
-The lift is usually excellent.
-However, sometimes the lift fails to appear on hot summer days even though the wind seems perfect.
+Sometimes paragliders fly at Beachy Head.
+Always give paragliders right of way and allow them plenty of airspace.
+Occasionally the lift fails to appear on hot summer days even though the wind seems perfect.
 This is due to a strange phenomenon: the warm wind gets cooled by the cold sea and cannot rise up the cliffs.
-On hot days like this the site would often be too crowded with day-trippers for comfortable flying anyway.
+On hot days like this the site would usually be too crowded with day-trippers for comfortable flying anyway.

 Marks out of 10?